 Setting an Intention for Your Self-Inquiry

-Set an intention for your self-inquiry to focus your self-inquiry and draw upon the support of your unconscious mind and true self.
+Set an intention for your self-inquiry to focus your self-inquiry and draw upon the support of your true self.
 Your intention is the inner call of your self-inquiry that you will await a response to.
 Make it positive and sacred.

 Here are a few examples of intentions, prefaced with an affirmation of openness: